Separability of reproducing kernel spaces: Introduction

 According to Montgomery \cite{montgomery1935non}, ``Separability is a property which greatly facilitates work in metric spaces, but it may be of some interest to point out that this property has been unnecessarily assumed in the proofs of certain theorems concerning such spaces and concerning functions defined on them.''
 Indeed, many works do assume separability of the RKHS.
 For example, Steinwart and Christmann's \cite[Thm.~7.22]{SteinwartChristmann:2008} oracle inequality for SVMs, Christmann and Steinwart \cite[Thms.~7 \& 12]{christmann2009consistency}, \cite{christmann2010universal}, \cite{christmann2008consistency}, Steinwart and Christmann \cite{steinwart2009sparsity}, \cite{steinwart2011estimating}, De Vito, Rosasco and Toigo \cite{de2014learning}, Hable and Christmann \cite[Thm.~3.2]{hable2014estimation}, Luki{\'c} and Beder \cite{lukic2001stochastic}, Steinwart \cite{steinwart2014convergence} and Vovk \cite[Thm.~3]{vovk2006line}.
-De Vito, Umanit{\`a} and Villa \cite{de2013extension} assume it in their generalization of Mercer's theorem to matrix valued kernels, and Christmann, Van Messem and Steinwart \cite{christmann2009consistency} assert that Support Vector Machines (SVMs) are known to be consistent and robust for classification and regression if they are based on a Lipschitz continuous loss function and on a bounded kernel with a dense and separable reproducing kernel Hilbert space.
-Cambanis \cite{cambanis1975measurability} proves that a positive definite function is the reproducing kernel corresponding to the autocorrelation function of a stochastic processes if and only if the corresponding RKHS is separable, and proves that a second order stochastic process is oscillatory if and only its corresponding RKHS space is separable.
+De Vito, Umanit{\`a} and Villa \cite{de2013extension} assume it in their generalization of Mercer's theorem to matrix valued kernels, and Christmann, Van Messem and Steinwart \cite{christmann2009consistency} assert that Support Vector Machines (SVMs) are known to be consistent and robust for classification and regression if they are based on a Lipschitz continuous loss function and on a bounded kernel with a separable reproducing kernel Hilbert space which is dense in $L^{1}(\mu)$, where $\mu$ is the marginal distribution of the data-generating distribution.
+Cambanis \cite{cambanis1975measurability} proves that a stochastic process with index set a Borel subset of a Polish space has a measurable modification if and only if the reproducing kernel corresponding to the autocorrelation function is measurable and its corresponding RKHS is separable, and that a second order process with index set the real line is oscillatory if and only if its RKHS is separable.
 Nashed and Walter \cite{nashed1991general} require a separable RKHS in their development of sampling theorems for functions in reproducing kernel Hilbert spaces, and Zhang and Zhang \cite{zhang2011frames} in reproducing kernel Banach spaces.
 Hein and Bousquet \cite{hein2004kernels} require it and give some sufficient conditions for it.
 For an example of a non-separable RKHS, see Canu, Mary, and Rakotomamonjy \cite[Ex.~8.1.6]{Canu}.